helldivers2fixes/HellbombScript/README.md

     💡 It's always a good idea to read what you're executing.
 In this case, you're telling PowerShell to download the script text and then execute it.
     If you want to verify, paste the URL into the browser and it will reveal the raw script text.

-## EXE **(not currently fully supported, may trip Anti-Virus)**
-1.)
-[DOWNLOAD](https://github.com/helldivers2fixes/HellbombScript/releases) the latest **EXE** and run it.

-Or, you can avoid using an EXE completely and [copy & paste the latest code directly](https://github.com/helldivers2fixes/HellbombScript?tab=readme-ov-file#copy-and-paste-using-terminal-console-semi-automated) ⚠️ Latest code may have issues, so you may need to [select a release tag](https://github.com/helldivers2fixes/HellbombScript/tags) for it to run successfully.

-2.)
-The menu uses letters to select choices.
-(Always start with ``H``.)
-Type ``H`` Press ``Enter`` to confirm the selection.

-3.)
-Expect Administrator prompts depending on what you're doing.
-Check to make sure the prompts match what you wanted to do.

 ## Start by pressing ``Enter`` to run the default choice (``H``) or type ``H`` and press ``Enter``
 ### Read through **all** the output for anything that is a [FAIL] or looks incorrect.